OutRun 2006: Coast 2 Coast

-OutRun 2006: Coast 2 Coast is a racing game developed by Sumo Digital and published in 2006 by Sega AM2.
-It is the 9th title in the series, and the final one to have a physical release.
-Outrun 2006 is an updated version of OutRun 2.
-The game is split into two parts: a conversion of OutRun 2 SP (which itself includes the OutRun 2 levels) and "Coast 2 Coast", which includes single-player races and challenges, and local network and internet multiplayer.
+OutRun 2006: Coast 2 Coast, released as OutRun 2 SP in Japan, is a 2006 racing video game developed by Sumo Digital and published by Sega.
+It is the ninth title in the Out Run series, and the final one to have a physical release.
+The game is an updated version of OutRun 2 (2003) and is split into two parts: a conversion of OutRun 2 SP (which itself includes the OutRun 2 levels) and "Coast 2 Coast", which includes single-player races and challenges, and local network and internet multiplayer.